aimhubio/aim/docs/source/ui/pages/reports.md

 <img alt="View Mode" style="border-radius: 8px; border: 1px solid #E8F1FC" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/reports/view-mode.png">

-### Single report page
+### The report page
 In single report page you can find 2 modes: `view` and `edit`.

-In `edit` mode you can create the report that you wish for and in view mode see the final result of it, the example shared above is of the `view` mode.
+Create the report in `edit` mode and view the final result in the `view` mode.
+The example above is on the `view` mode.
 You can use
-**```aim** sections to retrieve data from BE and visualize them.
+**```aim** sections to retrieve data from Aim storage and visualize them.
 The example shown below is an overview of the `edit` mode.

 <img alt="Edit Mode" style="border-radius: 8px; border: 1px solid #E8F1FC" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/reports/edit-mode.png">

-To get acquainted with objects and methods to fetch and visualize data check out the sections below:
+The details on objects and methods for data fetching and visualization are in the next sections.

 ### Data fetching methods

-To retrieve data from BE the following methods of `repo` object
+To retrieve data from Aim storage the following methods of `repo` object.

+__*Note:*__ the `repo` object is by default available in the report context.

 | Method | Description |
 | -------- | ----------- |